Helping families reach new milestones

 Selecting the appropriate evaluation depends on the child’s developmental history, current concerns, and the clinical questions being asked.

-Families, educators, pediatricians, therapists, and other professionals are welcome to consult with our team to determine which evaluation is most appropriate based on a child’s individual profile and needs.
+Families, educators, pediatricians, therapists, and other professionals are welcome to consult with our team to determine which evaluation is most appropriate based on a child’s unique profile and needs.